 What happens if there is a contradiction in service policies?
-For example, if a dynamically matched service policy has the keep_alive_interval attribute set to 60 seconds, another service policy assigned to a called party has its attribute value set to 120 seconds and the third service policy assigned to a connection has its attribute set to 90 seconds?
+For example, if a dynamically matched service policy has the keep\alive\interval attribute set to 60 seconds, another service policy assigned to a called party has its attribute value set to 120 seconds and the third service policy assigned to a connection has its attribute set to 90 seconds?

-Several simultaneously applied service policies will function according to the precedence of defined attributes that are exact matches:
+Several simultaneously applied service policies will function according to the precedence of exactly matching defined attributes:

-- If there is a dynamically matched policy that corresponds with the called UA name, then its attributes are considered. - In that case, the attributes from the service policy statically assigned to the called party will take precedence over a dynamically matched one. - A service policy that is statically assigned to an account will also override the policy assigned to the connection.
-This service policy receives the highest priority.
+- If there is a dynamically matched policy that corresponds with the called UA name, then this policy's attributes are considered. - In that case, the attributes from the service policy statically assigned to the called party will take precedence over a dynamically matched one. - A service policy that is statically assigned to an account will override the policy assigned to the connection. - A service policy that is statically assigned to a product also overrides the policy assigned to the connection.
+However, if the administrators override a service policy for an account, this is the policy that receives the highest priority.